 Installed on user devices and other endpoints (such as virtual desktops), Citrix Workspace app provides users with quick, secure, self-service access to documents, applications, and desktops.
-Citrix Workspace app provides on-demand access to Windows, Web, and Software as a Service (SaaS) applications.
-For devices that cannot install the device-specific Citrix Workspace app software, Citrix Workspace app for HTML5 provides a connection through an HTML5-compatible web browser.
+Citrix Workspace app provides on-demand access to Windows, web, and Software as a Service (SaaS) applications.
+For devices that can’t install the device-specific Citrix Workspace app software, Citrix Workspace app for HTML5 provides a connection through an HTML5-compatible web browser.

-Studio is the management console where you configure and manage your Citrix Virtual Apps and Desktops deployment.
-Studio eliminates the need for separate management consoles for managing delivery of applications and desktops.
-Studio provides wizards to guide you through environment setup, creating workloads to host applications and desktops, and assigning applications and desktops to users.
-You can also use Studio to allocate and track Citrix licenses for your Site.
+Citrix Studio is the management console where you configure and manage your Citrix Virtual Apps and Desktops deployment.
+Citrix Studio eliminates the need for separate management consoles for managing delivery of applications and desktops.
+Citrix Studio provides wizards to guide you through environment setup, creating workloads to host applications and desktops, and assigning applications and desktops to users.
+You can also use Studio to allocate and track Citrix licenses for your site.